 I have never been terribly even-keeled (ask my parents!) ...
 I feel deeply, and I generally celebrate my ups and downs as the rainbow of being human.
 For years I have practiced all the things I would recommend to a patient.
 I am a voracious exerciser, and have always felt better when I make it a daily priority.
 I eat well.
 I drink minimally.
 I don't smoke or do other drugs (though I have dabbled with edible marijuana recently as part of my explorations).
 I make sure to get the sleep I need (which in my case is a lot) and usually sleep deeply.
 I mostly enjoy my paid work, I volunteer, I have many hobbies.
 I have a spiritual community.
 I have a partner that loves and supports me.
 I have kids in whom I revel.
 My life has meaning and purpose.
 I am surrounded by powerful circles of loving and supportive family and friends.
 I've worked with therapists and practiced skills of mindfulness, gratitude, acceptance and cognitive-behavioural therapy.
 I've woven in evidence-based natural health products.

 Both my medical and naturopathic doctors ran a litany of tests.
 Did I have an autoimmune disease?
 A thyroid issue?
 "Adrenal fatigue"?
 We even did a sleep study to make sure my sleep was all I thought it was (that was an experience I never want to repeat!).
-All came back pristine - a good thing, but still leaving me without answers - the only thing left to check is Lyme, which is entirely possible given my lifestyle.
+All came back pristine - a good thing, but still leaves me without answers - the only thing left to check is Lyme, which is entirely possible given my lifestyle.
 When I suggested to both my MD and ND that I might be depressed, they questioned it ... saying I didn't "look" depressed.

 My MD wrote a prescription for an anti-depressant at my request.
 I wasn't sure if I was going to take it, planning to give the combination of a new therapist and a new supplement regime (along with being kind to myself) a few weeks to see if I felt better.
 However, I reacted to a relatively minor incident last week in a way that let me (and my loved ones) know that I am really having a hard time keeping a grip on things.
 My partner and my best friend both urged me to give the meds a try ... telling me all the things that I tell my patients (see above).
 My therapist agreed.
 A dear friend was staying with me the night that I walked to fill the prescription.
 She too has struggled with her mood for many years, and I have at times played a central role in supporting her journey.
 It seemed very symbolic that she was with me as I took my first dose.
 Despite weeks of doubting and second-guessing and self-judging, I felt hopeful.
 I know it will take a few weeks for my serotonin levels to rise to a degree that I notice an objective change, but in the meantime, I'm aware of a reassuring placebo effect.
 I connected with some of my dearest friends over that week - as it happens - and was deeply reminded that they have my back.

 I still struggle with the idea of pathologizing human emotion.
 I truly believe that the terrible things in this world are worthy of our despair - but that awareness ideally motivates instead of buries.
 I don't want this medication to numb my compassion for others' struggles - I've been assured that this won't happen.
 I have always had high standards - for myself and others - and I don't want to stop caring.
 But I'm also aware that the weight I've been feeling has been interfering with my ability to act and to experience joy.
 That's not how I want to live.
 (And it's definitely not what I want to model for my kids.)

 My goal is to be lighter.
 To be mindful of suffering, and find a way to release some resistance.
 Compassion for others shouldn't be mutually exclusive with my own sense of joy and gratitude.
 Striving for excellence is not opposed to extending kindness to myself.
 Someone once told me that nothing worth having is upstream - that blew my mind, because all my life I have worked so hard and taken things so seriously.
 Perhaps it's time to go with the flow a little more - at least as an experiment.